Frequently Asked Questions

 Hello, One of my male dog’s has developed bladder stones and it has been recommend that his diet be changed to Hills u/d or RC SO.
 He is currently about 2/3raw fed and 1/3 kibble (Orijen).
 I am happy to make diet changes and to add in supplements but would much prefer to keep him on the raw diet and maybe change the brand of kibble.
 Any advice would be greatly appreciated.

-Ddools Emhelrit 11 months ago
+Ddools Emhelrit one year ago

 I can't offer 'advice', per se, but I would definitely be looking at an alternative to Hills and RC, if it were me and my dog.
 Both are not that 'nutritionally sound' and don't forget, vets are often paid to sell certain brands.
 I would use the search directory on this site to help narrow down more suitable and nutritional dog food.